Meetnepali/implement-conditional-api-response-types-with-runtime-schema-validation-20250712-202425/README.md

     (Or use `npx ts-node src/index.ts` after install)

-3. **Implement Solution**

-    - Complete the type guards and runtime validation logic as required in `src/index.ts`.
-    - Ensure runtime validation strictly follows schema and feature flag logic for v1/v2 and all notification methods.
-    - Validate the given sample payloads, logging the results.

 4. **How to Verify**

     - After implementation, running `./run.sh` should validate all sample payloads, showing correct pass/fail status and errors.